 Steps for Building a Droid at Droid Depot in Disneyland

-3. Check in and pay.
+2. Check in and pay.
 You may arrive at Disneyland Droid Depot up to 15 minutes early.
 The store has no sign in English, BTW.
-The language of Batuu is Aurebesh.
+The language of Batuu is the written language in Star Wars known as Aurebesh.
 You can locate the store on the park map or in the Disneyland app.
 It's toadally cool, but you don't want to get lost!
 It's across from the land speeder garage.

 Is your R-series droid a drummer?
 You can buy your droid a drum set.
 It comes with a personality chip that makes drum sounds.
 Sadly, there is no actual movement of drumsticks or drumming.
 And, at $75, the drum set costs nearly as much as the droid itself so it's quite an expensive hobby for a droid.
 But the entertainment you'd get from a drumming droid is priceless.